lucasbastida/PetriNet-dual-core-sim/README.md

-# PetriNet-CPU-Simulator
+#dual-core processor using petri net
-CPU Simulator based on petri nets using 2 cores and its generalized equation.
+A dual-core processor simulator implemented using petri net and its generalized equation